 Restraining orders, also known as protective orders, no-contact orders, and stay away orders, are issued whenever the courts determine that a person must not have contact with another person or persons.
 If someone, a spouse, partner, co-worker, neighbor, classmate, roommate, etc. has inflicted injury on another, threatened to do so, stalked, harassed, or annoyed another, one of these legal orders can be issued, restricting contact.

 In a domestic violence case, for example, a husband or live-in boyfriend may have intentionally physically hurt is wife or girlfriend.
 Or perhaps a neighbor who is disputing property rights has criminal threats.

 Whatever the reason, when a restraining order has been issued against you, you must pay attention.
 Contacting a criminal defense attorney in Los Angeles would be wise, as restraining orders can be serious, especially if you violate them.
-A Los Angeles restraining order attorney can help minimize the penalties for you and possibly even have the order removed if it was issued unfairly.
+A Los Angeles restraining order attorney can help minimize the penalties for you and possibly even have the order changed or removed if it was issued unfairly.